daniel-stafford/APML/README.md

 ## Updates

 * Sunday, 4th May: Upload course material of first week and assignments.
+* Monday, 5th May: Upload adjusted course material and solutions of first day.
-* *Monday, 6th May: Upload adjusted course material and solutions of first day.*
+* *Tuesday, 6th May: Upload adjusted course material and solutions of second day.*

 ## Set up Python